aymannadeem/foldilocks/README.md

         appender c cs = c : cs
 ```

-Notice that this function, which we've named "appender" only cares about one value at a time.
+Notice that this function, which we've named `appender` only cares about one value at a time.
 The `foldr` will handle the task of applying this function recursively to all elements of the list.

 If we [eta-reduce](https://wiki.haskell.org/Eta_conversion) it, we get: